acer9997/acer9997.github.io/about.md

 My research focuses on using Augmented Reality to enrich data-driven stories for journalism.

-My work focuses on investigative journalism for CU-CitizenAccess.org.
+My journalism work appears in [CU-CitizenAccess.org](http://cu-citizenaccess.org), [The Midwest Center for Investigative Reporting](http://investigatemidwest.org), and [Big-Ag Watch](http://bigagwatch.org).

 ### Contact me